 - John Doe #3, aka “mricq”

-By claiming that they were employees of the victims and therefore authorized to deal with their funds, the JabberZeus suspects tricked a number of organizations, including a bank and a company both based in Nebraska, into wiring more than $70 million to “money mules” based in the U.S. These persons then forwarded some of the funds to the conspirators.
+By claiming they were employees of the victims and were authorized to manage their funds on their behalf, the JabberZeus suspects tricked a number of organizations, including a bank and a company based in Nebraska, into wiring more than $70 million to “money mules” based in the United States.
+These persons then forwarded some of the funds to the conspirators.

-While a number of individuals have been found, tried and convicted, the four masterminds of the scheme—Penchukov, Klepikov, Bron and Tikonov—remain at large.
+While a number of individuals have been found, tried, and convicted, the scheme’s four masterminds—Penchukov, Klepikov, Bron and Tikonov—remain at large.